-Market Surveillance Project Tyres 2015 (MSTyr15) is funded by the European Commission's Horizon 2020 and is focusing on a single main product: passenger car tyres.
+Market Surveillance Action for Tyres 2015 (MSTyr15) is funded by the European Commission's Horizon 2020 and is focusing on a single main product: passenger car tyres.
 The project has been officially launched with a conference held in April 2016 in Brussel and the main presentation can be downloaded from here.

 Until early 2016, more than 1500 inspections of tyres will be organized as well as tests for energy efficiency (rolling resistance) and for safety (wet grip).
 More information can be found in the first Press Release and on the website.

 14 market surveillance authorities are taking part in the project: Belgium, Bulgaria, Croatia, Estonia, Finland, Germany, Latvia, Lithuania, Luxembourg, Poland, Romania, Spain, Sweden and Turkey.

 The participating organisations are: